Best phone tripod 2023

-Tripods aren't just for DSLR and mirrorless cameras when they can also play a pivotal role in mobile photography.
-The best tripods are made to help capture scenes in the brightest or darkest conditions for any phone you latch onto them.
-Manfrotto's PIXI Mini with Universal Clamp offers the best traditional tripod functionality in a "mini" form made for phones.
-This guide will help you find the right fit for your device and the images you want to compose.
+The best phone tripod isn't just for DSLR and mirrorless cameras.
+Tripods can also play a pivotal role in mobile photography.
+Some of the best tripods will even help you better capture scenes in the brightest or darkest conditions for any phone you attach to them.
+Manfrotto's PIXI Mini with Universal Clamp offers the best traditional tripod functionality in a "mini" form made for phones to shoot pictures with.
+This guide will help you find the right fit for you so you can compose the most stunning images.

 Ready to shoot and ready to last

 Manfrotto is a household name for anyone in the know about tripods, and the PIXI Mini is one that should last a long time.
 The combination of stainless steel and aluminum with a technopolymer coat gives it a sturdy build.
 The ball-locking head is maneuverable for easier angling up to 35 degrees, and the low center of gravity at a height of 5.3 inches makes it simpler to use in tighter spaces.
 For long exposure shots, this tripod should hold up well.

 The key to all this is the Universal Smartphone Clamp.
 This is not to be confused with Manfrotto's PIXI Clamp, which is a little more versatile, thanks to more rugged grips and an extra 1/4-inch screw thread.
 The Universal Clamp sports good springs, with each end using a rubber pad that is thick, yet soft and wide enough (3.2 inches) to handle most phones, even if they have a case.
 You could try to get creative with the thread on the clamp's rear by positioning the phone flatter on its back.
 However, it lacks the third thread the PIXI Clamp has that would simplify mounting a light or microphone on top of the phone.